drewbarontini/front-end-audit/template.md

 > Any front-end issues that you need to document.

+Is there an issue with your CSS architecture?
+Is the site not performant?

 ## Log

 > Any sticking points or things that you want to log.

+Generally, how did you solve the issues from above.
+This is a great way to build a case study to retrospectively look at the problems you found and ultimately solved in your front-end build.